kutoga/going_deeper/README.md

 ## Summary

-The document descirbes a meta-layer for infinite deep neural networks.
+The document describes a meta-layer for infinite deep neural networks.
 It basically wraps a few other layers in a special way that allows the neural network to decide how many sub-layers in the meta-layer should be used.
-Each sub-layer has its own weights and, therefore, the networks also decides how many weights should be used.
-The complete training processe may be done with gradient descent based methods.
+Each sub-layer has its own weights, so the network also decides how many weights should be used.
+The complete training process may be done with gradient descent-based methods.

 Please read [doc/going_deeper.pdf](doc/going_deeper.pdf) for more details.

 ## Library

-The repository contains a small library that allows to use the described meta-layer.
+The repository contains a small library that allows it to use the described meta-layer.
 The library is based on [Keras](https://keras.io/).
-The library is very minimal and, therefore, not all network architectures may be created with it.
+The library is very minimal, so not all network architectures may be created with it.
 A basic model (the model of the first experiment), may be created like this:

 	# Create the model
 	n_input_units = 8